What is a Will?

 (3) Provide instructions for your final remains.

 (5) If you have a Trust, your Will can move assets into your Trust.

 What is a “Personal Representative?”

-A Personal Representative oversees the administration of your estate after your death.
-Specifically, those portions of your estate that are not in a Trust.
-Property not in a Trust generally must go through Probate court to be distributed.
+A Personal Representative oversees the administration of your estate after your death—specifically, those portions of your estate that are not in a Trust.
+Property not in a Trust must go through Probate court before beneficiaries can inherit it.

 Who Should I Appoint as My Personal Representative?